Controlled Training Data Generation with Diffusion Models: Abstract

 \section{Abstract}

-In this work, we present a method to control a text-to-image generative model to produce training data specifically “useful” for supervised learning.
-Unlike previous works that employ an open-loop approach and pre-define prompts to generate new data using either a language model or human expertise, we develop an automated \textbf{closed-loop} system which involves \textbf{two feedback mechanisms}.
-The first mechanism uses feedback from a given supervised model and finds \textbf{adversarial} prompts that result in image generations that maximize the model loss.
-While these adversarial prompts result in diverse data informed by the model, they are not informed of the target distribution, which can be inefficient.
-Therefore, we introduce the second feedback mechanism that \textbf{guides} the generation process towards a certain target distribution.
+We present a method to control a text-to-image generative model to produce training data useful for supervised learning.
+Unlike previous works that employ an open-loop approach via pre-defined prompts to generate new data using either a language model or human expertise, we develop an automated \textbf{closed-loop} system that involves \textbf{two feedback mechanisms}.
+The first mechanism uses feedback from a given supervised model to find \textbf{adversarial prompts} that result in generated images that maximize the model's loss and, consequently, expose its vulnerabilities.
+While these adversarial prompts generate training examples curated for improving the given model, they are not curated for a specific target distribution of interest, which can be inefficient.
+Therefore, we introduce the second feedback mechanism that can optionally \textbf{guide} the generation process towards a desirable target distribution.
 We call the method combining these two mechanisms Guided Adversarial Prompts.
-We perform our evaluations on different tasks, datasets and architectures, with different types of distribution shifts (spuriously correlated data, unseen domains) and demonstrate the efficiency of the proposed feedback mechanisms compared to open-loop approaches.
+The proposed closed-loop system allows us to control the training data generation for a given model and target image distribution (see \cref{fig:pull}~\figright).
+We evaluate on different tasks, datasets, and architectures, with different types of distribution shifts (corruptions, spurious correlations, unseen domains) and illustrate the advantages of the proposed feedback mechanisms compared to open-loop approaches.